Poliomyelitis is a viral disease that can affect nerves and can lead to partial or full paralysis.

 - Travel to an area that has experienced a polio outbreak

-Outbreaks still occur in the developed world, usually in groups of people who have not been vaccinated.
+Outbreaks can still occur in the developed world, usually in groups of people who have not been vaccinated.
 Polio often occurs after someone travels to a region where there has been an outbreak of disease.
 As a result of a massive, global vaccination campaign over the past 20 years, polio exists only in a few countries in Africa and Asia.
 These include Afghanistan, Cameroon, Equatorial Guinea, Ethiopia, Iraq, Israel, Nigeria, Pakistan, Somalia, and Syria.

 There are three basic patterns of polio infection: subclinical infections, nonparalytic, and paralytic.
 Most people have subclinical infection, and may not have symptoms.